Romex Targets Ants in OKC: Effective Solutions

 Why Standard Baits Fail: The Colony Resistance Factor

-• Borax (Sodium Borate): Slow-acting stomach poison, allows sharing with colony (3-7 day kill time)
+• Borax (Sodium Borate): Slow-acting, allows sharing with the colony (3-7 day kill time).

-• Fipronil: Disrupts nervous system, effective against most species (5-10 day kill time)
+• Fipronil: Disrupts the nervous system, effective against most species (5-10 day kill time).

-• Hydramethylnon: Cellular poison, highly effective for grease-loving species (7-14 day kill time)
+• Hydramethylnon: Cellular poison, effective for grease-loving species (7-14 day kill time).

-• Indoxacarb: Delayed-action insecticide, excellent colony elimination (4-8 day kill time)
+• Indoxacarb: Delayed-action, excellent for colony elimination (4-8 day kill time).

 This method, based on University of Arkansas Extension research, targets colony behavior rather than individual ants.